 - Brew espresso and steam milk.
 If you don’t have a milk steamer, heat milk on the stovetop and use a hand-held frother or immersion blender to create some froth.
 Froth is optional.

 - Add 1 tablespoon of the pumpkin spice purée into each coffee cup.
 Divide the espresso between the two cups, and then stir to help blend the pumpkin and espresso.

 - Pour milk into each espresso, holding back the froth with a spoon.
 Top with foam.
 Optionally, dust with more cinnamon or nutmeg.

-- Note: Because we’re using real pumpkin, some sediment may settle if the drinks are left to rest before drinking.
+- Note: Because we’re using real pumpkins, some sediment may settle if the drinks are left to rest before drinking.
 If not serving immediately, make sure to stir again before serving.

 3. Enjoy a Pumpkin Cocktail or Pumpkin Beer

 Are you getting in a festive mood?
 Liquor.com offers 11 recipes for drinks that taste better with a dash of pumpkin.
-From a Pumpkin Toddy to a Pumpkin Nog, there’s a drink with a hint of fall in it for any palate.
+From a pumpkin Toddy to a pumpkin nog, there’s a drink with a hint of fall in it suitable for any palate.

 4. Bake a Pumpkin Lasagna

 Need a dinner idea for Nov.
 1?
 Try this yummy vegetarian pumpkin lasagna.